BrianC1992/dsp/03-command_line.md

 `ls -Glp`

 > > ls-List directory contents
     ls -a, all.
-Tells the computer not to ignore entries starting with .
+Tells the computer not to ignore entries starting with.
     ls -l, use a long listing format
     ls -lh, use a long format and print sizes in human readable format
     ls -lah, use a long format, print sizes in human readable format, and print the author of each file
     ls -t, sort by modification time.
     ls -Glp, long listing without group names and append /indicator to directories.

 ---